cloud206/api_footballStreaming/README.md

 # FootballLiveApi

+< FootballLiveApi is a serverless API built with Cloudflare Workers that scrapes and aggregates live football match data from publicly available sources.
+It is designed for educational and demonstration purposes only.

 **FootballLiveApi** is a serverless API built with Cloudflare Workers that scrapes and aggregates live football match data from publicly available sources.
 It is designed for educational and demonstration purposes only.

 ## Overview